25CN-NBOH: Actions

-25CN-NBOH is notable as one of the most selective agonists of the serotonin 5-HT_{2A} receptor yet discovered, with an affinity (pK_{i}) of 8.88 at the human serotonin 5-HT_{2A} receptor, 100-fold selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor, and 46-fold selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2B} receptor.
+25CN-NBOH is one of the most selective agonists of the serotonin 5-HT_{2A} receptor yet discovered, with an affinity (K_{i}) of 1.32 nM at the human serotonin 5-HT_{2A} receptor, 100-fold selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor, and 46-fold selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2B} receptor.
 However, another study found that 25CN-NBOH only had around 25-fold selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2B} and 5-HT_{2C} receptors.
 In any case, in 2020, 25CN-NBOH and the related drug (S,S)-DMBMPP were described as the most selective serotonin 5-HT_{2A} receptor agonists discovered to date.

-In vivo
+Subsequently, in 2025, it was reported that 25CN-NBOH had only 10-fold selectivity for the serotonin 5-HT_{2A} receptor over the serotonin 5-HT_{2C} receptor in the G_{q} dissociation assay, whereas its more recent derivative TGF-8027 showed 49-fold selectivity in the same assay.

+Effects

 25CN-NBOH was found to partially substitute for DOI in drug discrimination tests but was considerably weaker at inducing the head-twitch response (HTR) in mice.
 As with DOI, 25CN-NBOH has shown a biphasic or inverted U-shaped dose–response curve in terms of HTR induction.
 In addition, as with many other psychedelics, tolerance and tachyphylaxis develop to the HTR induced by 25CN-NBOH.
 A study of 25CN-NBOH concluded that "Given its distinct in vitro selectivity for 5-HT_{2A} over non 5-HT_{2} receptors and its behavioral dynamics, 25CN-NBOH appears to be a powerful tool for dissection of receptor-specific cortical circuit dynamics, including 5-HT_{2A} related psychoactivity."

 25CN-NBOH induces the HTRs also referred to as "wet dog shakes" (WDS) in rodents and the cortical fingerprint of serotonin-2A-receptor-mediated shaking behavior has been investigated in detail.

+Additional in-vivo investigations with this ligand are emerging.